eva81829/eva81829/README.md

 ## Hi I'm Fan 👋

 **Full-Stack Engineer** with over 3 years of experience in the Fintech industry and more than 1 year as a **Quality Assurance Engineer** in Digital Media.
-Currently studying at **42 Québec**, I am seeking a cross-cultural work environment where I can strive to utilize my diverse expertise in programming, test automation, and management.
+I am seeking a cross-cultural work environment where I can strive to utilize my diverse expertise in programming, test automation, and management.

-🔭 I’m currently working on
+💻 I’m currently studying at 42 Québec, an innovative coding school that emphasizes hands-on learning through peer-to-peer collaboration and focuses on clean coding practices.

 🌱 I’m currently learning